 Penn-in-Seoul, South Korea

 The Penn-in-Seoul program provides Penn undergraduates the opportunity to spend their summer in Seoul, South Korea, one of the most tech savvy and dynamic cities in the world.
-While in the program, students will enroll in East Asia: Past & Present (History 005) and at least 1 course at Seoul National University and may participate in a 4 week internships at a multinational corporation, a research center or think tank, or a government agency.
+While in the program, students will enroll in East Asia: Past & Present (History 005) and at least one course at Seoul National University and may participate in a four-week internship at a multinational corporation, a research center, think tank or government agency.
 Although we will make every attempt to match students with an internship provider, placement is not guaranteed.
 No previous knowledge of Korean is required to participate in the Penn-in-Seoul program, however, being fluent in Korean may be beneficial in the internship placement process.
-Depending on the internship, a Penn-in-Seoul particpant may have to apply for an appropriate visa.
+Depending on the internship, a Penn-in-Seoul participant may have to apply for an appropriate visa.
 Please contact the Penn Summer Abroad office for more information.

 The Penn-in-Seoul program is exclusively for Penn students.

 |On-site orientation||Sunday, May 31, 2015|